hjoliver/cylc-doc/src/user-guide/writing-workflows/parameterized-tasks.rst

 .. figure:: ../../img/eg2-dynamic.png
    :align: center

    Parameterized (top) and cycling (bottom) versions of the same workflow.
 The first three cycle points are shown in the cycling case.
-The parameterized case does not have cycle points (technically all of its tasks have the cycle point 1).
+In the parameterized case every task has cycle point 1.

-The parameterized version has several disadvantages, however:
+Parameterized cycling has some disadvantages, however:

-  - The workflow must be finite in extent and not too large because every parameterized task generates a new task definition
+  - The number of cycles must be finite, because task parameters are expanded completely at start-up.

+    - A cycling workflow generates new cycle points on the fly, and can continue indefinitely.

+  - Its not as efficient as cycling, because a parameterized task generates a separate task definition for every parameter value.
+In other words, for ``foo<m>`` with ``m=0,1``, Cylc sees ``foo_m1`` and ``foo_m2`` as entirely separate tasks (although they can still inherit the same settings).

-    - (In a cycling workflow a single task definition acts as a template for all cycle point instances of a task)
+    - In a cycling workflow, a single task definition is a template for each cycle point instance of the task.
+In other words, ``1/foo`` and ``2/foo`` are two instantiations of the same task definition.

-  - Datetime arithmetic has to be done manually
+  - Any datetime arithmetic has to be done manually.

-    - (This doesn't apply if it's not a datetime sequence; parameterized integer cycling is straightforward.)
+    - In a datetime cycling workflow, Cylc works out the sequence of datetime cycles for you, based on the graph recurrence expressions.

 Parameterized Sub-Cycles
 ^^^^^^^^^^^^^^^^^^^^^^^^

+There is one good use case for parameterized cycles: ...

 A workflow can have multiple main cycling sequences, but sub-cycles within each main cycle point have to be parameterized.
 A typical use case for this is